RaviTambade/AspnetMarchWeekend25/Notes/Week1/week1.md

 ## 💻 Chapter 3: The World of Software Products

-Aarav walked through different tech districts:
+Abhay walked through different tech districts:

 * 🪟 **Windows Apps** for internal staff.
 * 🌐 **Web Apps** for franchises and retailers.